 (TVM - 1974) Dir.
 Curtis Harrington

 The best ones trade on ambiguity, which is something that Curtis Harrington proved himself a master of straight out the gate with his first film, NIGHT TIDE (1962).
-A true fan of the classic horror era, Harrington single-handedly rescued James Whale's OLD DARK HOUSE from the edge of the abyss and here he salvages the gloriously sinister Gale Sondergaard from the blacklist, giving her ample room to flash her evil smile and dish out tarot fortunes (guess what card is drawn for the nosy archaeologist?) and generally carry on Mephistophelean relish and coded lesbian vibery.
-And she's just one of a glorious array, kicked off by--as first victim--Kent Smith, finally getting his comeuppance for trying to keep a kitten in a box all day at work and bring it to Irina like it's a goddamned Tamagotchi, as the dopey architect in the original CAT PEOPLE.
+A true fan of the classic horror era, Harrington single-handedly rescued James Whale's OLD DARK HOUSE (1932) from the edge of the lost film void.
+Here he salvages the gloriously sinister Gale Sondergaard from the blacklist, giving her ample room to flash her evil smile and dish out tarot fortunes (guess what card is drawn for the nosy archaeologist?) and generally carry on in great scenes of Mephistophelean relish and coded lesbian vibery.
+There's more!
+Sondergaard is just one of a glorious array, kicked off by--as first victim--Kent Smith, finally getting his comeuppance for trying to keep a kitten in a box all day at work and bring it to Irina like it's a goddamned Tamagotchi, as the dopey architect in the original CAT PEOPLE.

 |So much more than just a restaurant - dig the weird waiter and art direction|